 - Transfer the potatoes in a large mixing bowl.

-- Finely chop up the salad vegetables you are using.
+- Add the chopped bell peppers, celery, spring onions and/or any salad vegetables you are using.

 - Gradually add the mayonnaise to coat the potatoes and vegetables.
 You want the potatoes well coated but you don’t want to overdress the salad as it already has a nice coating of the marinade.